 The compiler would like to thank the Louisiana Department of Wildlife and Fisheries and the Alligator Advisory Council for funding the IACTS reports since the 1980s.
-Also Sue Worsley of the Crocodile Farmers Association of Zimbabwe, Luca Garibaldi of FAO, Paul Reilly of Zongwe Farming Enterprises and Eric Langelet and the staff of Mainland Holdings, Papua New Guinea for assistance with obtaining data, and Becky Price of UNEP-WCMC for reviewing the report.
-A special thank you to the late Don Ashley and his wife Pamela for coordinating the report for so many years.
+Also Sue Worsley of the Crocodile Farmers Association of Zimbabwe, Luca Garibaldi of FAO, Paul Reilly of Zongwe Farming Enterprises and Eric Langelet and the staff of Mainland Holdings, Papua New Guinea for assistance with obtaining data, and Jessica Vitale and Becky Price of UNEP-WCMC for reviewing the report.